MicrosoftDocs/quantum-docs/articles/concepts-qir.md

 The fact that LLVM is the underlying toolchain means that QIR is naturally able to process both classical and quantum logic.
 This feature is essential for hybrid quantum–classical algorithms, which have become increasing important for applications of quantum computing.

 For more information, see [QIR Specification](https://github.com/qir-alliance/qir-spec).
-If you are interested in compiler tools and projects leveraging QIR, please take a look at other [QIR repositories](https://github.com/qir-alliance#contributing).
+If you are interested in compiler tools and projects leveraging QIR, please take a look at these [QIR repositories](https://github.com/qir-alliance#contributing).

 Quantum SDKs and languages appear and evolve at a fast pace, along with new quantum processors with unique and distinct capabilities from each other.
 To provide interoperability between new languages and new hardware capabilities it is imperative for the ecosystem to develop and share a forward-looking intermediate representation that works with present and future quantum hardware.
 In an attempt to meet these objectives the Quantum Intermediate Representation Alliance has been created.

 ### What is the Quantum Intermediate Representation Alliance

 The [Quantum Intermediate Representation Alliance](https://qir-alliance.org) is a joint effort to develop a forward-looking quantum intermediate representation with the goal to enable full interoperability within the quantum ecosystem, reduce development effort from all parties, and provide a representation suitable for current and future heterogenous quantum processors.

-The QIR Alliance is part of the [Linux Foundation’s Joint Development Foundation](https://linuxfoundation.org/press-release/new-quantum-intermediate-representation-alliance-serves-as-common-interface-for-quantum-computing-development/#:~:text=%E2%80%9CThe%20Quantum-Intermediate%20Representation%20Alliance%2C%20also%20known%20as%20QIRA%2C,said%20Alex%20Chernoguzov%2C%20Honeywell%20Quantum%20Chief%20Engineer%2C%20Honeywell) work on open standards.
-Founding members include Microsoft, as well as Honeywell, Oak Ridge National Laboratory, Quantum Circuits Inc. and Rigetti Computing.

 With their collective work and partnership, the QIR Alliance aim to: